Trump says 'not talking boots on the ground' if action taken against Iran

 Although the United States and Iran both say they do not want war, last week’s aborted U.S. strikes have been followed by menacing rhetoric on both sides.
 On Tuesday Trump threatened the “obliteration” of parts of Iran if it struck U.S. interests.
 President Hassan Rouhani, who normally presents Tehran’s mild-mannered face, called White House policy “mentally retarded”.

-The standoff creates a challenge for Washington which, after quitting the deal against the advice of its European allies, is now seeking their support to force Iran to comply with it.
+The standoff creates a challenge for Washington which, after quitting the nuclear deal against the advice of European allies, is now seeking their support to force Iran to comply with it.

+Over the past few weeks Iran has set a number of deadlines for European countries to protect its economy from the impact of U.S. sanctions or see Tehran reduce compliance with the deal.

+A spokesman for Iran’s Atomic Energy Organisation said on Wednesday that one of those deadlines would expire the following day, with Iran potentially exceeding a limit imposed under the deal to keep its stockpile of enriched uranium below 300 kg.

+Any such moves would put European countries that oppose Trump’s tactics under pressure to take action.
+They have tried to salvage the nuclear deal by promising to provide Tehran with economic benefits to offset the harm from U.S. sanctions.
+But so far they have failed, with Iran largely shut from oil markets and all major European companies cancelling plans to invest.

+Iran says it would be Washington’s fault if it exceeds the 300 kg stockpile threshold.
+The 2015 deal allows Iran to sell excess uranium abroad to keep its stockpile below the limit, but such sales have been blocked by U.S. sanctions.

-The Trump administration argues that the 2015 deal reached under his predecessor Barack Obama was too weak because it is not permanent and does not cover issues outside of the nuclear area, such as Iran’s missile program and regional behavior.
+The Trump administration says the deal reached under his predecessor Barack Obama was too weak because it is not permanent and does not cover issues outside of the nuclear area, such as Iran’s missile program and its regional behavior.

 U.S. officials say new sanctions are necessary to force Iran back to the negotiating table, and Trump is open to talks without pre-conditions.
 Iran says talks are impossible unless Washington lifts sanctions first.